jonathadv/python-cookiecutter/{{cookiecutter.project_name}}/README.md

 # Project Setup

-Install all dependencies from Pipfile.lock
+Install all dependencies from Pipfile

-`$ pipenv sync --dev`
+`$ pipenv install --dev`

 Install the pre-commit hooks